-Now to sorting your transport to and from Ireland.
-Skyscanner is perhaps the best avenue for booking a flight to Ireland, so start there, enter your starting point and the dates you’d like to visit.
+Next up in our guide on how to plan a trip to Ireland is transport.
+Skyscanner is perhaps the best avenue for booking a flight to Ireland, so start there.
+Begin by entering your starting location and the dates you’d like to visit.

-As we said before, flying to Dublin is probably the easiest option, the airport with the most global connections, and with easy access to the city centre, it truly is a great starting point to Ireland.
-However, you can also start further north in Belfast, having various flight options likewise.
+As we said before, flying into Dublin is probably the easiest option.
+The airport offers the most global connections.
+And with easy access to the city centre, it truly is a great place to begin your journey around the Emerald Isle.

 Bus from Dublin Airport to city centre: HERE

 Bus from Belfast International Airport to the city centre: HERE

 Step 6 – Plan your transport around Ireland